Basic Biochemistry And Synthetic Polymers

 6. What is the main difference between carbohydrates and proteins?
 A. Carbohydrates contain nitrogen, while proteins do not.
 B. Carbohydrates are polymers of lipids, while proteins are polymers of amino acids.
 C. Carbohydrates serve as energy storage, while proteins are structural components.
 D. Carbohydrates have a helical structure, while proteins have a linear structure.
 Answer: C. Carbohydrates serve as energy storage, while proteins are structural components

-Wondering what past questions for this topic looks like?
-Here are a number of questions about Basic Biochemistry And Synthetic Polymers from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about Basic Biochemistry And Synthetic Polymers from previous years.

 Which is NOT a synthetic polymer?